John Denver Plane Crash: Autopsy Report and Investigation Findings

 • Experience in multiple aircraft types including high-performance singles

-• Several previous incidents and accidents, including a taxiing accident in 1989 and a forced landing due to fuel mismanagement in 1993
+• Several previous incidents, including a taxiing accident in 1989 and a forced landing due to fuel mismanagement in 1993

-However, Denver’s pilot certificate had been revoked twice for alcohol-related driving offenses, and he was flying under a temporary medical certificate at the time of the accident.
-Despite these administrative issues with his license, the accident investigation found no evidence that impairment or medical incapacitation played any role in the crash.
+That 1993 fuel mismanagement incident is worth noting — it’s the same category of problem that contributed to this accident four years later.
+Denver’s pilot certificate had also been revoked twice for alcohol-related driving offenses, and he was flying under a temporary medical certificate at the time of the crash.
+The investigation found no evidence that impairment played any role, but the administrative history suggests a pilot who sometimes tested his own limits.

 Aviation Safety Lessons and Improvements